Top pick: Bestow

 Ideally, your life insurance policy should last as long as your longest financial obligation.
-If you’ve done the math and realized you have just 10 years’ worth of financial obligations left, like a mortgage or business loan, a 10-year policy is ideal.
+If you’ve done the math and realized you have just 10 years’ worth of financial obligations on your plate — like a mortgage or business loan — consider a 10-year policy.
 It’s also a popular option for people who are counting down the years until they retire.
-A 10-year term offers peace of mind for policyholders and financial security for their loved ones.